-The seven-day moving average of influenza notification rates decreased in all regions except the Wheatbelt and Great Southern regions, where the rates increased and the Goldfields and Metropolitan regions, where the rates remained stable (Figure 6).
+The seven-day moving average of influenza notification rates decreased in all regions except the Goldfields and Metropolitan regions, where the rates remained stable (Figure 6).

 Figure 6.
 7-day moving average of influenza notifications per 100,000 people in WA by health region, 2023 YTD